Brighton Marathon Finish Line on a glorious day with bright blue sky

 How do I view my photos from the event?

-You can view your event photos by heading to the results page, finding your result, then clicking on the FotoGoto button – or by visiting FotoGoto to see your photos, which will be available from 10:00 on Monday 7 April.
+You can view your event photos by heading to the results page, finding your result, then clicking on the Sportograf button – or by visiting sportograf.com

 I lost an item during the event – how can I let you know about this?

-Please fill out our lost property form and we’ll get back to you, as soon as we have received the lost items from the event site.
+Please fill out our lost property form and we’ll get back to you.
+Please note that we securely store all found items for up to 30 days following the event.

 How do I download my finisher’s certificate?